Altoview/Altoview_MDot/README.md

 # About:  `Altoview_MDot`
 Contains a library (with example scripts) to send user data to the Altoview Platform using [Multitech mDot](http://www.multitech.com/brands/multiconnect-mdot) with [AT commands](https://www.sparkfun.com/datasheets/Cellular%20Modules/AT_Commands_Reference_Guide_r0.pdf) on serial.
-We call them AT commands since they all begin with an `AT` such as `AT+NI` or `AT+NK`.
+The library makes use of AT commands (beginning with an `AT` such as `AT+NI` or `AT+NK`).

 ## Update History
 - v0.2.6
-	- Through the past 5 minor updates we did some cleaning up, and
+	- The last 5 minor updates have included some cleaning up and additions including:
-	- Added a new example to the library which reads the data from a PIR sensor and sends the data in terms of measuring and monitoring activity to Altoview.
+		- new example script which reads motion from a PIR sensor and sends the count and the pulse length accumumlation to Altoview (psuedo activity monitor).
 - v0.2.1
-	- *[Hotfix]* This fix is applied to separate the commands list from the ID lists.
+	- *[Hotfix]* This fix was applied to separate the commands list from the ID lists.
 This should not affect the end user.
-	- The `README.md` file is updated with the latest changes.
+	- The `README.md` file was updated with the latest changes.
 - v0.2
-	- We have changed the software serial ([AltSoftSerial](https://www.pjrc.com/teensy/td_libs_AltSoftSerial.html)) to run the MDot radio and using hardware serial for printing the debugging information.
+	- We have changed the software serial ([AltSoftSerial](https://www.pjrc.com/teensy/td_libs_AltSoftSerial.html)) to run the MDot radio while the hardware serial can now be used for printing the debug information.
-	- The change above, enables the use of serial monitor in the Arduino IDE and also does not require the XBee module to be disconnected while user is attempting to program the Arduino.
+	- The change above enables the use of serial monitor in the Arduino IDE.
+This means the XBee module does not need to be disconnected while user is programming the Arduino.
-	- We are using AltSoftSerial instead of the traditional SoftwareSerial library because of its advantages such as supporting full-duplex and lower CPU burden.
+	- We are using `AltSoftSerial` instead of the traditional SoftwareSerial library because of its advantages such as supporting full-duplex and lower CPU burden.
 	-  **Please note** that this version of the library is not backward-compatible with the previous releases.
 -  v0.1
 	- The library enables you to transmit the information in the correct JSON packets to the Altoview platform.
 	- This is the initial release of the library and plenty of hotfixes are under development at this point in time.

 ## Note well
 - The MDot serial port Baud Rate (BR) should match the BR specified in the `begin(<baud-rate>)` method.
-To setup and change the BR on the MDot module you need to issue the following commands when you are connected to the module using the debugging tool provided by Multitech upon purchasing the MDot module or even a serial connection that you have hacked up on the bench with 4 wires.
-If you need help on the later scenario contact us on Altoview Gitter.
+To change the BR on the MDot module you need to issue the following commands when you are connected to the module using the debugging tool provided by Multitech (you can also use a serial connection that you have hacked up on the bench with 4 wires; contact us on [Altoview Gitter](https://gitter.im/Altoview/) for help):
   1. `AT+IPR 38400` to change the BR to `38400` in this example.
   2. `AT&W` to save the changes.
 - This library **only** supports boards with an **AVR processor**.
-	- Sam processors are already in our TODO list to be added.
+	- Sam processors are on our TODO list

 ## How to use
 - Install our library using this [Arduino guide under ***Importing a .zip Library***](https://www.arduino.cc/en/Guide/Libraries#toc4)
-	- This would copy our library folder (AltoviewMDot) to your Arduino IDE directory (eg: `C:\Users\{user}\Documents\Arduino\libraries`).
-This allows the Arduino application to access it's libraries.
+	- This will copy the library folder (AltoviewMDot) to your Arduino IDE directory (eg: `C:\Users\{user}\Documents\Arduino\libraries`).
-	- You also need to install the **prerequisite** libraries such as [AltSoftSerial](https://www.pjrc.com/teensy/td_libs_AltSoftSerial.html).
+	- You will also need to install the **prerequisite** libraries such as [AltSoftSerial](https://www.pjrc.com/teensy/td_libs_AltSoftSerial.html).
 - Create a new Arduino script or alternatively you could use one of the examples provided with the library which could be accessed from this path (eg: `C:\Users\{user}\Documents\Arduino\libraries`).
 - Include the library in your new Arduino script: `#include <AltoviewMDot.h>`
-- Before the `setup()` instruction, instantiate the mDot object: `ArduinoMDot mdot;`
+- Before the `setup()` instruction, instantiate the mDot object: `AltoviewMDot mdot;` (see [object oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming) wiki page for more information
-- In the `setup()` function, initialise an instance of the mdot object by doing `mdot.begin();` (see [object oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming) wiki page for more information
+- In the `setup()` function, initialise the mdot object by typing `mdot.begin();`
 - Now you can use the created instance's methods such as `mdot.join()` and `mdot.sendPairs()`, etc.
   1. `mdot.join()` joins the LoRa network and returns a response code.
-If the response code is equal to 0 then the join has not been successful and you will need to run the `mdot.join()` command again.
+If the response code is *not equal* to 0 then the join has not been successful and you will need to run the `mdot.join()` command again (consider using a loop).
   2. Once the `mdot.join()` method is successful, the `mdot.networkSessionKey` method will return the relevant session key

 ### Wiring and debugging
 - Once you have uploaded the code to your dev board, you must remove the TX and RX wires (otherwise this will disrupt the mdot signals being sent to the LoRa network and you node will not connect)
+	- **NB:** this is only if you are using the mDot on the `Hardware Serial`
 - Ensure that all your baudrates match.
-Everything must **send on** and **receive on** on 34100 (or the baudrate in the `begin()` statement)
+Everything must **send on** and **receive on** on 38400 (or the baudrate in the `begin()` statement)
 - The mDot must be programmed with the **Australian MDot Firmware**.
 You can find the firmware from `mdot_firmware` folder in our library.
-- The baudrate is effected by the speed of the On Board Crystal.
+- The baudrate is affected by the speed of the On Board Crystal.
 If the microcontroller is programmed at 8 Mhz then the dev board performing the serial listening task for the debug serial must also have 8 Mhz

 The mdot object will post data to the serial on its own accord.
 An explanation of some likely debug responses is listed below: